Province of Canada: Clear Grits

 The Clear Grits were the inheritors of William Lyon Mackenzie's Reform movement of the 1830s.
 Their support was concentrated among southwestern Canada West farmers, who were frustrated and disillusioned by the 1849 Reform government of Robert Baldwin and Louis-Hippolyte Lafontaine's lack of democratic enthusiasm.
 The Clear Grits advocated universal male suffrage, representation by population, democratic institutions, reductions in government expenditure, abolition of the Clergy reserves, voluntarism, and free trade with the United States.
 Their platform was similar to that of the British Chartists.
 The Clear Grits and the Parti rouge evolved into the Liberal Party of Canada.

 Parti bleu

 The Parti bleu was a moderate political group in Canada East that emerged in 1854.
 It was based on the moderate reformist views of Louis-Hippolyte Lafontaine.

 Liberal-Conservative Party

 The Liberal-Conservative Party emerged from a coalition government in 1854 in which moderate Reformers and Conservatives from Canada West joined with bleus from Canada East under the dual prime-ministership of Allan MacNab and A.-N. Morin.
-The new ministry were committed to secularise the Clergy reserves in Canada West and to abolish seigneurial tenure in Canada East.
+The new ministry were committed to secularize the Clergy reserves in Canada West and to abolish seigneurial tenure in Canada East.
 Over time, the Liberal-Conservatives evolved into the Conservative party.